 What are daytime running lamps (DRL)?

 Key Takeaways

-Daytime running lamps (DRL) are not intended to help drivers see the road better; they help other drivers see you better.
+Daytime running lamps (DRL) are a lighting safety feature that help other drivers see you better.
 While not a substitute for headlights or fog lights, vehicles have been equipped with DRLs since the 1990s.
 Learn more about their origin and regulations.

+What are daytime running lamps (DRL)?